Symfony tutorial for beginners

 buildForm

 - method is used to describe form fields, and form types.
-We added one unmapped field, this means that we do not save this imageFile
+We added one unmapped field, which means that we do not save this imageFile

 in the database, instead, we gonna save imageName